-The Seattle Museum of Flight is located on King County International Airport better known as Boeing Field on the outskirts of Seattle, Washington.
+The Seattle Museum of Flight is located at King County International Airport, better known as Boeing Field on the outskirts of Seattle, Washington.
 This aviation museum opened in 1965 and is one of the premier museums of its type in the United States, being home to the largest private air and space museum in the world.

 The museum is spread over two large annexes and also features a large outdoor area where some of the larger aircraft are on display.